highcharts/highcharts/docs/chart-and-series-types/treegraph-chart.md

         }]
     }]

-To change the configuraiton of the specific link, you have to specify the link object in the point configuration, like this:
+To change the configuraiton of a specific link, you have to specify the link object in the point configuration, like this:

     data: [{
         name: 'parent',